-Today, we’re going to go over several of our best practices for mindfulness that have made an impact on how we overcome challenges and get out of a rut.
+Today, we’re going to go over several of our best practices for developing a financially successful mindset that has made an impact on how we overcome challenges and get out of a rut.

 Mindset has become a bit of a buzzword lately, but what does it really mean to have a positive, get back on the saddle again kind of attitude when it comes to investing in real estate?
 Your success hinges on your knowledge, tactics, and mechanical details you think about.
 The mind is the real weapon, the rest are just tools in your arsenal.
 As Mr. Miyagi would say, “Man who catch fly with chopstick, accomplish anything.”
 Yet it is the mind that controls the chopstick.

 Ready for a science fact?
 The reticular activating system in your brain recognizes the goals you make physically apparent (by cutting and posting pictures onto a poster board) and subconsciously draws you toward those individuals, locations, and things in real life.

 When you have an on-paper visual depiction of your greatest objectives and aspirations, you’re less likely to forget why you’re striving and more inclined to take tiny steps in the direction of achieving those goals.